Measure transport with kernel mean embeddings: Discussion and Outlook

 \section{Discussion and Outlook}

-We have developed KME-dynamics as an algorithmic approach for general Bayesian inference, which does not require the score of the target posterior, and is therefore applicable to settings in data assimilation.
+We have developed KME-dynamics as an algorithmic approach for general Bayesian inference, which does not require the explicit score of the target posterior, and is therefore applicable to settings in data assimilation.
 Based on kernel mean embeddings, KME-dynamics captures statistical information in reproducing kernel Hilbert spaces, and moves the ensemble members in an interacting particle system accordingly.
-The framework seamlessly accomodates the Kalman-Bucy filter, as well as a predefined baseline dynamics.
-The latter modification has shown particular promise in our numerical experiment for the Lorenz-63 system, combining a Kalman update with a nonlinear refinement.
-Across all our experiments, we have observed benefits from choosing a characteristic kernel, incorporating information through the KME in a lossless manner. \\
+We have connected KME-dynamics with score-based generative modelling, and constructed a new kernel-based estimator for the score function.
+The framework of KME-dynamics seamlessly accommodates the Kalman-Bucy filter, as well as a predefined baseline dynamics.
+The latter modification has shown particular promise in our numerical experiment for the Lorenz-63 and Lorenz-96 systems, combining a Kalman update with a nonlinear refinement.
+We also extend the framework of KME-dynamics by weighting the samples, correcting numerical and statistical error.
+Across all our experiments, we have observed benefits from choosing a characteristic kernel, incorporating information through the KME in a lossless manner.

 In future work, we plan to build on the exposed connection between KME-dynamics, kernelised diffusion maps and Tikhonov functionals, leveraging insights from statistical learning theory to improve both the implementation of KME-dynamics as well as its theoretical understanding.
-It is also of interest to clarify the connection of the KME-dynamics to Stein variational gradient descent \cite{liu2016stein}, and to its geometrical underpinnings \cite{nusken2023geometry,nusken2023stein}.
-Finally, it may be interesting to consider more general interpolations than \eqref{eq:interpolation intro}, in the spirit of \cite{syed2021parallel,Syed_2022}. \\
+It is also of interest to clarify the connection of KME-dynamics to Stein variational gradient descent \citep{liu2016stein}, and to its geometrical underpinnings \citep{nusken2023geometry,nusken2023stein}.
+Finally, it may be interesting to consider more general interpolations than \eqref{eq:interpolation intro}, in the spirit of \cite{syed2021parallel,Syed_2022}, or to extend KME-dynamics to applications involving optimal control, in the spirit of \cite{bevanda2024data}.